ArturoDent/find-and-transform/README.md

 2. Replacements can include case modifiers, like `\U`.
 3. Find in the entire document or within selections only.
 4. Keybindings can be quite generic, not necessarily including `find` or `replace` keys.
+5. A command can be created right in a keybinding, without using a setting at all.

  The replace transforms can include ***case modifiers*** like: